 Why should you use the RAW format in your photography?

 But before we start, I should mention what these actually are.
 JPEG is the wide-spread image format that pretty much rules the world.
 It is relatively small and super easy to handle because it is compressed.
 During the compression process, though, there is always a certain level of quality loss.

-On the contrary, RAW format is a lossless format that saves data that went into the camera sensor.
-So in fact you could say that every camera shoots RAW.
+On the contrary, the RAW format is a lossless format that saves data that went into the camera sensor.
+So, in fact, you could say that every camera shoots RAW.
 At least before it compresses the file into a JPEG.
 Some cameras can produce a RAW file, some only produce JPEGs.
 Check out your settings to find out!